emn178/jquery-animations/README.md

   // Sets the callback function to call when the animation completes or stops without completing.
   always: function() { },

+  // Sets the callback function to call when the animation completes or stops without completing.
+But, if there is any animation running inside target element, it won't trigger untill all done.
+  end: function() { },

   // Set customized options for each animation.
 Defines the same key as animation ID or name in this object.
 Customized options structure is the same with options of global.
   custom: {